- ML for security and security for ML

 - Lab material for post-course practice

-- Being a ML pro in thre days
+- Being a ML pro in two days

 - Heavy mathematical background of Machine Learning concepts